AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: Introduction

 This inefficiency stems from three major challenges.
 First, there is an under-exploitation of proven human designs: most existing methods restrict search to specific parts of the agent, such as prompts, profiles, or workflows.
 As a result, they fail to incorporate or discover critical functional components like planning, tool use, and memory—elements essential for building agents capable of tackling complex, multi-stage tasks.
 Second, the evaluation cost of agent search remains prohibitively high.
+According to AgentSquare~\cite{shang2024agentsquare}, evaluating a simple CoT agent based on GPT-4o in ALFWorld~\cite{shridhar2021alfworld} requires around \$60.
 In most existing methods, each newly generated agent must be fully evaluated on benchmark tasks to obtain feedback.
-This results in a large number of unnecessary evaluations for poorly performing agents, leading to wasted computation, high LLM API costs, and prolonged search cycles.
+This results in a large number of unnecessary evaluations for poorly performing agents, leading to wasted computation and prolonged search cycles.
 Third, in large design spaces, search efficiency suffers.
-While methods like AFlow and ADAS aim to optimize entire workflows based on performance histories, they often depend on coarse feedback that lacks the granularity required for fine-grained improvement, resulting in slow convergence and suboptimal solutions.
+While methods like AFlow and ADAS aim to optimize entire workflows based on performance histories, they often employ search strategies that explore the vast design space inefficiently.
 Addressing these limitations is crucial to unlocking the full potential of agentic system search.